ydahal1/ydahal1/jokes.md

-A horse walks into a bar.
-The bar tender says "Hey."
-The horse says "Sure."
+Which is the fastest growing city in the world?
+Dublin'

 [
-Mon Aug 18 00:31:56 UTC 2025
+Tue Aug 19 00:28:34 UTC 2025
  ]